 Expect the COVID-19 coronavirus pandemic to bring lasting changes to our lives, from the way we authenticate identity to how we open doors – and even use public restrooms.
 If there’s a theme among these changes, it’s that they will favor contactless solutions.
 The use of biometrics to authenticate employees and customers has snowballed over the last decade.
 Expect demand from public and private organizations to grow even faster as they require accurate identification of workers, students, patients and many more people in response to new challenges resulting from the virus.

 ON DEMAND: The physical security industry adopts datacenter information technology in bits and pieces, but not to the extent possible.
 This prevents organizations from making strides in reducing costs and complexity, rapidly responding to change, and delivering on the prime security directives of keeping people and property safe.

-Chad Schermerhorn, Security Expert at Brivo, will discuss how your physical security stack should be an operational asset.
+ON DEMAND: Chad Schermerhorn, Security Expert at Brivo, will discuss how your physical security stack should be an operational asset.
 It should be based on the strongest, and most-up-to-date smart security that can protect you today and adapt for unexpected threats that may come.

 ON DEMAND: DevSecOps creates an environment of shared responsibility for security, where AppSec and development teams become more collaborative.
 With the right training and tools, developers can become more hands-on with security and, with that upskilling, stand out among their peers... however, they need the security specialists on-side, factoring them into securing code from the start and championing this mindset across the company.